 Richard Henry Pratt forwards a request from Eugene Warren to secure a position in the Indian Service.
 Pratt notes that he previously provided an endorsement for Warren and recommends him for a disciplinarian or assistant disciplinarian position in the Indian School Service.

 Richard H. Pratt submits a report that lists irregular employees who worked at the school during January 1903.
 The report includes details on compensation, position titles, race, and the number of days worked during that month.

 Wrap for letter referring to report for House Resolution 1580 and amendment to provide admission of fifty Puerto Rico students to the Carlisle Indian School.

 Richard Henry Pratt forwards two letters from Mary Barada requesting the seamstress position at the Winnebago Agency.
 Pratt provides information and a recommendation for Barada.

-Richard H. Pratt recommends that Elnora B. Jamison be appointed as an assistant matron in the Indian Service.
+Richard H. Pratt recommends that former student Elnora Jamison be appointed as an assistant matron in the Indian Service.
 Pratt forwards Jamison's application to the Commissioner of Indian Affairs and endorses her in his cover letter.

 Porter J. McCumber, North Dakota Senator, refers to correspondence and affidavits of the enrollment of Mary Ladouceur at the Carlisle Indian School against the wishes of her father and requests her to be sent home.